socrata-platform/okta-openvpn-build/README.md

 License & Authors
 =================
-- Author: Jonathan Hartman <jonathan.hartman@socrata.com>
+- Author: Jonathan Hartman <jonathan.hartman@tylertech.com>

-Copyright 2016, Socrata, Inc.
+Copyright 2016, Tyler Technologies

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.